fernandonevarez/FBLA-Regional-Project-2022/README.md

 - Will have a contact us page link (will be used to cancel orders)
 - will have social media icons that will link to cabin's social media.
 - Links to all the other pages for the user to be able to go too.

+### logo and favicon
+- need to edit logo so that we can have it on the navbar
+- need to create